-Class 1001 - ADVENTURE GARDEN, an arrangement of natural objects, toys, and other decorations; presented in a container the size of a standard seed tray (approximately 350 x 220 mm); you can purchase a seed tray from the TAGS Trading Hut (see page 8) or any garden centre if you don't have one; or make up a box of the same dimensions; you can incorporate items from the garden, allotment and park alongside your favourite building blocks or soft toys; let your imagination run wild!
+Class 1000 - JUNGLE FUN, wild, tropical inspired arrangements with big leaves and bold colours presented in a container the size of a standard seed tray (approximately 350 x 220 mm).
+If you don't have a tray, you can purchase one from the TAGS Trading Hut (see page 8) or any garden centre or make up a box of the same size.
+You can use plants and vegetables alongside natural materials and toys.
+Let your imagination run wild!